etases/EduBlock.Report/Introduction.md

 Cons:

-  •	On the basis of clear photos, the majority of OCR software and applications can only reliably recognize roughly 80–90% of documents.
+  •	On the basis of clear photos, the majority of OCR software and applications can only reliably recognize roughly complete of documents.

   •	OCR is challenging to identify because the accessible images include backgrounds and text that are similar in colour.